rajbos/github-config-as-code/README.md

 # Configuration as code for the GitHub Platform
+Blogpost with explanation can be found on [https://devopsjournal.io](https://devopsjournal.io/blog/2022/03/12/GitHub-config-as-code).
 Overview repository for this setup.
 Since most of these items need to be running in a separate org, I created them on [robs-tests](https://github.com/robs-tests/).

 # 1) Automate user onboarding and repository creation